omazapa/root/documentation/users-guide/FittingHistograms.md

 The fitting of the data objects in ROOT, histograms, graphs and tree is performed via some common classes, which are defined in the `ROOT::Fit` namespace.
-The classes are derived in three groups:
+These classes can be classified in the following groups:

-   - User classes driving the fits : `ROOT::Fit::Fitter` for executing the fit, `ROOT::Fit::FitConfig` for configuring the fit, `ROOT::Fit::PrameterSettings` to define the fit parameter settings (initial values, bounds, etc..), `ROOT::Fit::FitResult` for storing the result of the fit
+* User classes driving the fit: `ROOT::Fit::Fitter` for executing the fit, `ROOT::Fit::FitConfig` for configuring the fit, `ROOT::Fit::ParameterSettings` to define the properties of the fit parameters (initial values, bounds, etc..), `ROOT::Fit::FitResult` for storing the result of the fit.
+*  Data classes containing the data sets used in the fitting.
+These classes are the`ROOT::Fit::BinData`for describing bin data sets, thus data points containing both coordinates and a corresponding value/weight with optionally an error on the value or the coordinate  and the `ROOT::Fit::UnBinData` for un-binned data sets, which consisst only of a vector of coordinate values.
+The coordinate values can be one-dimensional (i.e. one entry per event) or multi-dimensional (N entries per event).
+* Function classes defining the type of fit (the objective function used for fitting):
-   - Function Classes defining the type of fit: `ROOT::Fit::Chi2FCN` for chi2 (least-square fits), `ROOT::Fit::PoissonLikelihoodFCN` for binned likelihood fits of histograms, `ROOT::Fit::LogLikelihoodFCN`, for generic un-binned likelihood fits.
+	-  `ROOT::Fit::Chi2FCN` for chi2 (least-square fits),
+	- `ROOT::Fit::PoissonLikelihoodFCN` for binned likelihood fits of histograms,
+	- `ROOT::Fit::LogLikelihoodFCN` for generic un-binned likelihood fits.
 	These classes are templated on the type of function interface they implement (see later).
 User convenient typedefs are also provided.
-   - Data classes containing the data sets used in the fitting.
-These classes are the`ROOT::Fit::BinData`for describing bin data sets, thus data points containing both coordinates and a corresponding value/weight with optionally an error on the value or the coordinate  and the `ROOT::Fit::UnBinData` for un-binned data sets, which consisst only of a vector of coordinate values.
-The coordinate values can be one-dimensional (i.e. one entry per event) or multi-dimensional (N entries per event).
+	They derive from the common generic interface multi-dimensional for function evaluation, `ROOT::Math::IBaseFunctionMultiDim`.

+In addition the fitter classes make uses of the generic interfaces for parametric function evaluations, `ROOT::Math::IParametricFunctionMultiDim` to define the fit model function and use the `ROOT::Math::Minimizer` interface to perform the minimization of the objective function.
+More information about the function interface and the multi-dimensional minimization in ROOT is given in the Mathematical Library chapter.

-Here we present a detailed description of this classes and how to use them.
-These interface would allow are more fine control to configure and customise fits.
+Here we present a detailed description of the `ROOT::Fit` classes and how to use them.
+Using these classes instead of the interface provided directly in the ROOT data objects, like `TH1::Fit`  allow are more fine control to configure and customise the fits.
+For example, using these classes a combined fit of several histograms can be performed.

-To understand how these class work, let's go through a simple example, fitting an histogram.
+To understand how these class work, let's go through a simple example, such as  fitting an histogram.

-### Example: Histogram fitting using the ROOT::Fit classes

-In this example, instead of using `TH1::Fit` will use the `ROOT::Fit` classes.
-We will show how to perform three different fits on the data from the histogram:
+When fitting an histogram, instead of using `TH1::Fit` we will show in the following hot wo use the `ROOT::Fit` classes.
+We will show how to perform the following different type of fits with the histogram data:
-  - a least square fit using the observed errors (Neyman chi-squared);
+* a least square fit using the observed errors (Neyman chi-squared);
-  - a least square fit using the expected errors from the function (Pearson chi-squared);
+* a least square fit using the expected errors from the function (Pearson chi-squared);
-  - a binned likelihood fit;
+* a binned likelihood fit;
-  - an extended unbinned likelihood fits using the histogram data stored in the histogram buffer.
+* an extended unbinned likelihood fits, if the histogram has been set to store in the buffer the original data used to fill it.

 Let's go through all the steps required for performing these fits using the `ROOT::Fit::Fitter` class.
 These steps are:
-1) Create the input fit data object
+1. Create the input fit data object.
-2) Create the input model function
+2. Create the input model function.
-3) Configure the fit
+3. Configure the fit.
-4) Perform the data fitting
+4. Perform the data fitting.
-5) Examine the result
+5. Examine the result.

 ### Creating the input fit data